 IISD Geneva Internship Program

-Please note that this internship program is only open to students studying in Swiss Universities
+Please note that this internship program is only open to students studying in Swiss Universities.
+We are currently welcoming applications for our Spring/summer intake (internship to take place during May–August 2020), with a deadline of 15 March 2020.

 The International Institute for Sustainable Development (IISD) is an independent think tank that delivers the knowledge to act.
 Our mission is to promote human development and environmental sustainability.
 Our big-picture view allows us to address the root causes of some of the greatest challenges facing our planet today—ecological destruction, social exclusion, unfair laws and economic rules, a changing climate.
 With offices in Winnipeg, Geneva, Ottawa, Toronto and New York, our work affects lives in nearly 100 countries.